hootsuite/atlantis/website/src/content/blog/atlantis-release.md

 +++
-title = "Atlantis Open Source Release" description = ""
-weight = 20
-date = "2017-09-11T21:56:55-07:00"
-draft = false
-toc = true
+title = "Atlantis: A Unified Workflow For Collaborating On Terraform" description = "Why we built Atlantis and how it's enabled us to more effectively collaborate on Terraform" weight = 20 date = "2017-09-11T21:56:55-07:00" draft = false toc = true
 +++

-We're very excited to announce the open source release of Atlantis!
-Atlantis is a tool for collaborating on Terraform that's been in use at Hootsuite for over a year.
+We're very excited to announce the [open source](https://github.com/hootsuite/atlantis) release of Atlantis!
+Atlantis is a tool for collaborating on Terraform that's been in use at [Hootsuite](https://hootsuite.com) for over a year.
 The core functionality of Atlantis enables developers and operators to run `terraform plan` and `apply` directly from Terraform pull requests.
 Atlantis then comments back on the pull request with the output of the commands:

 <img src="/img/demo-large.gif">

 This is a simple feature, however it has had a massive effect on how our team writes Terraform.
 By bringing a Terraform workflow to pull requests, Atlantis helped our Ops team collaborate better on Terraform and also enabled our entire development team to write and execute Terraform safely.

-Atlantis was built to solve three problems that arose at Hootsuite as we adopted Terraform:
+Atlantis was built to solve two problems that arose at Hootsuite as we adopted Terraform:

 <div style="margin-bottom: 50px">
 <div style="margin-bottom: 25px">